Speed and Feed Calculator

 3. Tangential feed: The feed along the circumference of the workpiece, tangent to the cutting tool’s edge.

-See also Wind Speed to Force Calculator
+See also Ground Speed to Air Speed Calculator

 What are the speeds and feeds of a 5/16-18 tap?
 Speeds and feeds for a 5/16-18 tap depend on the material being tapped.
 You would need to consult tap manufacturers’ guidelines or machining references for recommended values based on the material and type of tap.